-In DMD, the muscle is missing a key structural protein called dystrophin, making it more susceptible to injury.
-Eventually the body can’t keep up with repair, which leads to muscle loss and weakness.
-Scientists therefore are working hard on the development of a number of complementary therapies that could replace dystrophin, protect the muscle from injury and/or promote muscle repair and regrowth.
+In Duchenne muscular dystrophy (DMD), muscle is missing a key structural protein called dystrophin, making it more susceptible to injury.
+Eventually the body cannot keep up with repair and regeneration, which leads to muscle loss (wasting) and weakness.
+Scientists therefore are working hard on the development of complementary therapies that could replace dystrophin, protect the muscle from injury, and/or promote muscle repair and regrowth.
 Doctors hope that someday these potential therapies may be used in combination for maximum benefit.

 Many examples of these potential therapies already have advanced into clinical trials where they are being evaluated for benefits in people with DMD.
-See the DMD Clinical Trial Feed for a list of clinical trials currently being conducted for DMD.
+See our Clinical Trial Finder for a list of clinical trials currently being conducted for DMD.

 MDA also has created a dedicated DMD Clinical Research Network that aims to advance human clinical trials in this disease.

 Gene-targeted therapy, refers to a treatment that alters genetic activity using a variety of therapeutic agents, such as exon skipping drugs or gene silencing molecules.
 Gene replacement therapy delivers a healthy gene directly to the patient’s tissue, substituting the flawed gene.
 Both therapeutic methods are widely used to treat patients in multiple disease areas.

 For gene therapy in DMD, a primary goal is to deliver a replacement copy of the dystrophin gene.
 Scientists hope that by introducing a functional dystrophin gene, gene therapy may offer a more permanent benefit than other therapies, but researchers are quick to caution that gene therapy for DMD is unlikely to completely halt or reverse the disease.